Bengbu Hospital skyrockets success rates on risky surgery with 3D printed guides.

 “After 3D printing was applied in the hospital, we’ve had breakthroughs in vertebra surgery cases.
 Previously, we didn’t have many successful vertebra surgery cases.
 Now we experience a booming of such cases in the department.”

 “[The Raise3D N2 Plus] printer is the most stable one among all I have tried.
 The print quality is really good.
 The surface features of bone are all recovered in the printed model.”

 Director of Orthopedics

 Director Niu’s team and this project are the first of their kind to move this technology within the Anhui Province.
-Director Niu emphasize the use of 3D printing on vertebra surgery as it one of the most risky and difficult for doctors around the world.
+Director Niu emphasizes the use of 3D printing on vertebra surgery as it one of the most risky and most difficult for doctors around the world.